 If a member of a sparse dimension is moved, deleted, or added, Essbase restructures the index and creates new index files.
 Restructuring the index is relatively fast; the time required depends on the index size.

-80) What is Outline-only restructure
+80) What is an Outline-only restructure

 If a change affects only the database outline, Essbase does not restructure the index or data files.
 Member name changes, creation of aliases, and dynamic calculation formula changes are examples of changes that affect only the database outline.